bobdesaunois/open-world-game-server/README.md

 #  Open World Game Server

 Open World Game Server for the game I'm building with friends.
-It's built to run on OS X primarily with compatibility for Linux.
+It's built to run on OS X, with compatibility for Linux.

 -----------------------------------------------------------------------------